mfarrill/Minimum-Spanning-Tree/README.md

 **input-med, input-lg1, input-lg2**

-Larger graphs which don't display well in the visuailzer but demonstrate the implementation works.
+Larger graphs which don't display well in the visuailzer but demonstrate the implementation works in the commandline tool

+### Dependencies

+Matplotlib

+*pip install matplotlib*

+Networkx

+*pip install networkx*

 ### Usage